Chargebacks Reasons Web Header

 Chargebacks are costly and frustrating, for parties on both sides of the transaction.
 After all, no one wants to deal with disputed charges and chargeback fees.
 But they do happen.

-Any customer today can request a chargeback from their computer or over the phone in the event of an unrecognized charge.
+Any customer today can request a chargeback from their computer or over the phone, citing a variety of reasons, including unrecognized charge, fulfillment issues, service problems, or dissatisfaction with the product.
 Designed to protect consumers, chargebacks give some assurance that their transactions are protected.
-Unfortunately, merchants have little control to stop chargebacks from taking place.
+Fortunately, merchants have significant control over chargeback prevention and reversal through proactive customer service, clear policies, and robust dispute defense procedures.

 Chargeback claims range from intentionally fraudulent to innocent human error.
 Understanding the most common reasons for disputed charges allows businesses to take preventative action.
 Not all chargebacks will be avoidable, but they can be significantly reduced with the right precautions in place.